mosescode1/ALX_CLONE/README.md

 ## Project Overview

-The ALX Intranet Clone project is a meticulous replication of the renowned ALX Software Engineering Learning Platform.
-This ambitious undertaking seeks to recreate and enhance the features and functionalities of the original platform, ensuring an immersive and effective learning experience for aspiring software engineers.
-Below, we provide a comprehensive overview of the project's key components and features:
+Below, we provide a comprehensive overview of the project's key components and features you can get to understand each section of this project:

 ## Project Features